8 Top Free Heatmap Tools for Your Industry

 Clickheat by Dugwood is an OpenSource heatmapping tool that plots a clickmap and represents hot and cold click areas of a webpage based on how users interact with webpages like homepages, landing pages, product pages, and so on.
 The only thing required of you is to clone the code (available on GitHub) or download it from the ZIP archive.
 It is 100% free for unlimited use.

-In order to select the right heatmap tool, free or paid, it is important to do research, find out the various options in the market, figure out your requirements, and then test out the chose few heatmap tools within your business usecase.
+In order to select the right heatmap tool, free or paid, it is important to do research, find out the various options in the market, figure out your requirements, and then test out the chosen few heatmap tools within your business use case.

 There are several good heatmaps tools in the market that offer both free and paid plans.
-Eg, VWO Insights is a great tool that offers a free trial.
+For example, VWO Insights is a great tool that offers a free trial.
 We have shared a comprehensive list of tools in this post.